-Caring for someone at the end of life can be deeply rewarding, but it can also cause hospice caregiver burnout.
+Caring for someone at the end of life can be both deeply rewarding and distressing.
+It can also cause hospice caregiver burnout.
 If you do not take steps to address your stress and worry, you may put your health at risk.
 This can affect your ability to provide care.
 Most caregivers experience feelings of frustration, isolation, and sadness at times, so take steps to ensure your own wellness.
 It’s important to for hospice caregivers to get support.

 Find and connect with the meaning behind why you are doing all that you do.